 In your personal statement you might want to cover the following aspects, which we offer as a guide only.

 Your reason for wanting to teach, why primary?
 Which phase of learning are you most interested in, e.g. EYFS, KS1 or KS2.

-You will be invited to interview at one of our partnership schools where you will be made very welcome.
-You will be given a tour of the school and an opportunity to talk to some of our NQTs or current SCITT Teachers training with us.
-This way you really can find out about our programme!
-You will have an opportunity to lead a short teaching episode based upon a children’s book and a 30 minute individual interview.
-The interview would be your opportunity to demonstrate the transferrable skills that you have and would bring to the employing school.
+You will be invited to interview via Zoom in the first instance.
+This will give you the opportunity to find out more about the programme.
+You will also have the opportunity to show us how you would lead a short 15 minute teaching episode based on a children’s book.
+There will then be the opportunity to visit one of our partnership schools where you will be made very welcome.
+You will be given a tour of the school and an opportunity to talk to some of our ECTs or current SCITT Teachers training with us.
 This way we really get to know you and you get the opportunity to find out how our partnership supports you to be the best teacher that you can be.

 guidance on the UK equivalents of your qualifications